-- A. The Portland Housing Bureau Investment Committee will review each application's eligibility - B. Portland Housing Bureau will present the eligible applications to the Portland Housing Advisory Commission at a public hearing, for which notice will be given and public testimony will be heard. - C. Portland Housing Bureau will take applications to City Council for approval in the form of an ordinance and deliver a list of the approved applications to Multnomah County within the timeframe set forth in ORS 307.621. - D. If construction of an approved project is not completed or an application for exemption is not received within the timeframe described in ORS 307.637, Portland Housing Bureau may extend the deadline consistent with ORS 307.634.
+- A. Applications will be considered based on the Inclusionary Housing Program requirements as per City Code Section 30.01.120. - B. Portland Housing Bureau will take applications to City Council for approval in the form of an ordinance and deliver a list of the approved applications to Multnomah County within the timeframe set forth in ORS 307.621. - C. If construction of an approved project is not completed or an application for exemption is not received within the timeframe described in ORS 307.637, Portland Housing Bureau may extend the deadline consistent with ORS 307.634.